courros/hnco/README.md

     make doc

-Once generated, you will find it under `doc/api/`.
+Once generated, you will find it under `doc/api`.

+Installation of Perl scripts is taken care of by autotools.
+However, Perl modules are managed separately by `Makefile.PL`.
+If you want to install them under `$HOME/.local`, do the following:

+    cd experiments/modules
+    perl Makefile.PL INSTALL_BASE=$HOME/.local/
+    make
+    make install

+Modules will be installed under `$HOME/.local/lib/perl5`.

 ## Contributing